Marshall named top teacher prep program for early reading instruction

 “The progress being made by programs comes as a real shot in the arm,” said Kate Walsh, president of NCTQ, in a release.
 “The resistance to teaching what is scientifically based has been so formidable.
 The scale is now tipping in favor of science, and the real winners here are the students who will learn to read.”

-The full NCTQ summary of findings and see all top-performing programs is available online at www.nctq.org/publications/2020-Teacher-Prep-Review:-Program-Performance-in-Early-Reading-Instruction.
+The full NCTQ summary of findings and all top-performing programs is available online at www.nctq.org/publications/2020-Teacher-Prep-Review:-Program-Performance-in-Early-Reading-Instruction.